xenanetworks/tdl-xoa-python-script-library/thor_stream/thor_stream.md

 ### Connecting to the Chassis/Module/Ports

-* Line 23: Enter the IP of the chassis in the quotations.
+* Enter the IP of the chassis in the quotations.
-* Line 24: Enter the desired username.
+* Enter the desired username.
 This will appear under the “Owner” column of the GUI.
-* Line 25: Enter the module indices you would like to apply the script.
+* Enter the module indices you would like to apply the script.
-* Line 26: Enter the port indices you would like to apply the script.
+* Enter the port indices you would like to apply the script.
+* Choose the module type and the script will only work with that type.

 ```python
 #---------------------------